Recycle Right

 • Watch the video:

-MYTH: 'All recycling is sent overseas'
+"All recycling is sent overseas"

+Check out Council's how to reduce your waste guide.
 This guide has been produced to help residents make choices that will improve their world as well as the environment by avoiding waste and maximising opportunities to reuse and recycle while saving money.

 Find the guide here